josefelq/pokedex-api/README.md

     docker compose -f docker-compose.prod.yml up -d

-If this is your first time running this environment, you will have to run migrations:

-    docker compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput

 At this point you can start interacting with the API, please view the swagger documentation on: http://localhost:1337/docs/

-To collect static files:

-    docker-compose -f docker-compose.prod.yml exec web python manage.py collectstatic --no-input --clear

 To run unit tests: